 Next Steps

-This Initial Report will be posted for public comment for a minimum duration of 40 days.
+This proposed Final l Report will be posted for public comment for a minimum duration of 40 days.
 Following the closing of the public comment forum, the CCWG will review the public comments received and update this report as needed and finalize it for submission to its Chartering Organizations.

 Annex A - Background